pamlane/streamsx.documentation/docs/beamrunner/beamrunner-2-install.md

   title: Introduction
 ---

-Installing IBM® Streams Runner for Apache Beam involves downloading and extracting the Streams Runner toolkit, configuring environment variables, and creating a credentials file for your Streaming Analytics service.
-You don't need to install IBM Streams to use Streams Runner.
+IBM® Streams Runner for Apache Beam is installed by extracting the Streams Runner toolkit.
+You can extract the toolkit from your IBM Streams v4.3 or later installation or you can download a Streams Runner installation archive from an IBM Streaming Analytics service on IBM Cloud.
+Additional configuration steps are required, depending on which option you choose.

-## Before you start: develop your application
+## Before you start: Develop your application
 Apache Beam applications can be developed without Streams Runner being installed.
 For information about developing your Beam application, see the [Beam SDK for Java](https://beam.apache.org/documentation/sdks/java/) and its [Java SDK Quickstart](https://beam.apache.org/get-started/quickstart-java/).

 ## Choose your Streams environment
-A Streams Runner installation archive is available in IBM Streams installations beginning with v4.3.
-Additionally, a Streams Runner installation archive can be downloaded from an IBM Streaming Analytics service on the IBM Cloud.

 ### IBM Streams
-To install Streams Runner from an IBM Streams installation, see the [on-premises installation guide](../beamrunner-2a-onprem).
+Installing IBM® Streams Runner for Apache Beam from an installation of IBM Streams involves extracting the Streams Runner toolkit and configuring environment variables.
+For instructions, see [Installing IBM Streams Runner for Apache Beam from an IBM Streams on-premises installation](../beamrunner-2a-onprem).

 ### IBM Streaming Analytics service
-To install Streams Runner from an IBM Streaming Analytics service, see the [Streaming Analytics service installation guide](../beamrunner-2b-sas).
+Installing IBM® Streams Runner for Apache Beam from an IBM Streaming Analytics service on IBM Cloud involves downloading and extracting the Streams Runner toolkit, configuring environment variables, and creating a credentials file for your Streaming Analytics service.
+You don't need to install IBM Streams to use Streams Runner.
+For instructions, see [Installing IBM Streams Runner for Apache Beam from an IBM Streaming Analytics service on IBM Cloud](../beamrunner-2b-sas).